Aboriginal and Torres Strait Islander Heritage Protection Act 1984: Boobera Lagoon, Moree, NSW.

-Boobera Lagoon is protected under a permanent protection declaration as of the 1 July 2000.
+Boobera Lagoon is protected under a permanent protection declaration as of 1 July 2000.
 The area, the lagoon and the land bordering it, is of great significance to Kamilaroi people and was at risk of environmental damage by power boats and water skiing.
 Earlier efforts to protect the site were its being catalogued by the National Parks and Wildlife Service in 1977, and two separate emergency declarations under the Act in 1992 and 1994.
-The declaration for protection was decided in 1998, after considering separate reports on the Lagoon.Hal Wootten AC QC Report to Minister for Aboriginal Affairs re Boobera Lagoon, April 1996.
+The declaration for protection was decided in 1998, after considering separate reports on the Lagoon.

-The date of commencement of the declaration was two years after deciding the site was under threat of injury or desecration as “relevant State and Local Government agencies to establish an alternative water-skiing site”.
-In May 2000 there was an attempt to postpone the commencement date by Senator Hill’s review which stated “the lagoon has been extensively used for water skiing for 50 years...
-Water-skiing has become a significant family based activity in an area of regional Australia where there are few such opportunities However negative international attention regarding the lagoon meant the date of commencement remained the 1st July 2001.
-The decision to delay and attempted postponement has been recorded as showing “loss for the Aboriginal community and the wider Australian community..[as] the interests of recreational users have been preferred to the human right of Indigenous people to have their culture protected” and “local Aboriginal people [were] prevented from fulfilling their role as custodians of the area” due to the delays.
+The date of commencement of the declaration was two years after deciding the site was under threat of injury or desecration as "relevant State and Local Government agencies to establish an alternative water-skiing site".
+In May 2000 there was an attempt to postpone the commencement date by Senator Hill's review which stated "the lagoon has been extensively used for water skiing for 50 years...
+Water-skiing has become a significant family based activity in an area of regional Australia where there are few such opportunities However negative international attention regarding the lagoon meant the date of commencement remained 1 July 2001.
+The decision to delay and attempted postponement has been recorded as showing "loss for the Aboriginal community and the wider Australian community..[as] the interests of recreational users have been preferred to the human right of Indigenous people to have their culture protected" and "local Aboriginal people [were] prevented from fulfilling their role as custodians of the area" due to the delays.